preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Omnia
 ***********************
 - Fixes to remove certificate error in FireFox.
-- Several fixes to align with WCAG 2.1
+- Several fixes to align with WCAG 2.1 AA.
 - Several performance improvments.
 - Stability improvments to the color picker.